How to Test for Mold in House

 -

-WHERE TO FIND MOLD
+WHERE TO LOOK FOR MOLD IN HOUSE

-- Near Plumbing and Under Sinks
+- Near plumbing and under sinks

 - Check under sinks, shower heads, and near plumbing junctures.
 Especially if it looks like the last plumbing job was DIY or the seal is starting to crumble.

-- In the Attic Below the Roof
+- In the attic below the roof

 - This one, you can usually smell.
 Look for spots near the vents and a musty smell when the AC fan comes on – or in the air filter when changed.